Publications

 ||

-Despite the positive effects of clean-ups, the paper emphasizes two perspectives overlooked to date which are critical in evaluating cost-benefit ratios for clean-ups: first, cleaning efficiency, focusing on litter density and accessibility; and second, potential consequences of clean-up technologies.
+Despite the positive effects of clean-ups, the paper emphasises two perspectives overlooked to date, which are critical in evaluating cost-benefit ratios for clean-ups: first, cleaning efficiency, focusing on litter density and accessibility; and second, potential consequences of clean-up technologies.
 The principles of catch per unit effort and impact on non-target species, well known from fisheries management, should be applied to marine litter removal schemes.

 Latest Posts